 Have you had a rewarding co-op work term experience?
 Did your supervisor play a major role in your job satisfaction?
 Do you feel that your supervisor was a great mentor and went out of his/her way to provide you with an enriching co-op experience that enhanced your personal growth and development?
 Would you like to formally thank and recognize your supervisor for his/her effort and contribution towards your professional development?

 Here is your opportunity!
-Submit the completed recognition form for the Brock Outstanding Co-op Supervisor Recognition Award for the Fall 2017 work term.
+Submit the completed recognition form for the Brock Outstanding Co-op Supervisor Recognition Award for the Winter 2018 work term.

 Nominations will close SEPTEMBER 15, 2018.